jeremytammik/tbc/a/1982_builder_loader.md

 Luiz Henrique [@ricaun](https://github.com/ricaun) Cassettari now shared a solution for that, [RevitAddin.CommandLoader &ndash; compile and run `IExternalCommand` with Revit open](https://forums.autodesk.com/t5/revit-api-forum/revitaddin-commandloader-compile-running-iexternalcommand-with/td-p/11742530):

-I present my first RevitAddin open-source project CommandLoader.
+I present my first Revit add-in open-source project CommandLoader.
 With this plugin is possible to compile `IExternalCommand` directly in Revit, and the command is added as a `PushButton` in the Addins Tab.
 Here is an 8-minute video explaining the features and some limitations, [compile and run 'IExternalCommand' with Revit open](https://youtu.be/l4V4-vohcWY):